MStankiewiczOfficial/RedirectTube/README.md

 ## Open YouTube links in FreeTube

 RedirectTube is a browser extension that redirects YouTube links to FreeTube.
-It is available for Firefox.
+It is available for Firefox and Chromium-based browsers (Chromium builds are distributed unsigned).

 ## Installation

+### Mozilla Firefox

-### Method 1: Firefox Add-ons (recommended)
+#### Method 1: Firefox Add-ons (recommended)

 You can install RedirectTube from the Firefox Add-ons.

 [![Get the Add-on](https://extensionworkshop.com/assets/img/documentation/publish/get-the-addon-178x60px.dad84b42.png)](https://addons.mozilla.org/pl/firefox/addon/redirecttube/)

-### Method 2: Manual installation
+#### Method 2: Manual Firefox installation

 1. Download the latest release of RedirectTube (file that ends with `-signed.xpi`) from the [releases page](https://github.com/MStankiewiczOfficial/RedirectTube/releases/).
 If you see an alert about installing add-ons from untrusted sources, click "Continue installation" and don’t proceed with the next steps.
 2. Open the downloaded file in Firefox.
 3. Click "Add" to install the extension.
    And that's it!
 RedirectTube is now installed in your browser.

-### Method 3: Developer mode
+#### Method 3: Firefox developer mode

 This method is for developers and advanced users.